Monday, June 29, 2026

 Dear Friend,

-That’s about it for the past week.
+That’s about it for the past several weeks, and time for me to get back to writing.
 I can never thank you enough for continuing to read these snippets into my life as an author.
-I hope I have not bored you too much with them. ðŸ˜Š After all, other people's lives are never as glamorous as we may think.
+I hope I have not bored you too much with them. 😊 After all, other people's lives are never as glamorous as we may think.

 May your ereader or bookshelf overflow with delightful books to read!